 While many homemade products are FAR cheaper than their store-bought counterparts, sometimes these homemade solutions are a bit more expensive.
 For me, if spending a few more dollars means I can avoid all the chemicals and artificial ingredients in those other products, then that’s A-OK with me!

-Another thought on cost…even though the “per-product” price is often cheaper, getting all the ingredients when you first get started can be a bit expensive.
-Pure essential oils like those mentioned above, beeswax, and high-quality coconut oils are not cheap.
+Another thought on cost…even though the “per-product” price is often cheaper when you make it yourself, getting all the ingredients when you first get started can be a bit expensive.
+Pure essential oils like those mentioned above, beeswax, and high-quality coconut oils, for example, are not cheap.
 However, once you get your stock, many of the ingredients are used in multiple recipes, so again, the “per-product” price is usually less.

 Lack of “Suds”

-You know what makes soap (dish soap, shampoo, laundry soap, you name it) sudsy?
+Ok, last tidbit here… You know what makes soap (dish soap, shampoo, laundry soap, you name it) sudsy?
 For the most part, it’s the chemicals that do that.
 One of the first things many people notice when they start making cleaning products is the lack of suds.
 They often think that means it isn’t working, but that’s not true.
-Don’t be discouraged if your products don’t have a ton of bubbles – it’s normal!
+Don’t be discouraged if your products don’t have a ton of bubbles–it’s normal!

 Thanks again for visiting my site.
 If you have any questions, I’m happy to answer them for you!
 Please comment on the post you’re curious about, or visit my contact page to get in touch.

 *Disclaimer: All articles are my own opinion, and suggestions and ideas are not intended to treat, prevent, or cure any illness or other ailment, nor are they intended to be a replacement for medical treatment.